X

 that world, and

 naked came we hither.
-R.T. was able to salvage very little out of
+R.T. had been able to salvage very little out of

 post-war